holahu9/code-quiz2020/README.md

 THEN a timer starts and I am presented with a question WHEN I answer a question
 THEN I am presented with another question
-WHEN I answer a question incorrectly, Score will subtract from Score (-10) THEN time is subtracted from the clock (-20 seconds) WHEN all questions are answered or the timer reaches 0 THEN the game is over
+WHEN I answer a question incorrectly, Score will be subtracted from Score (-10) THEN time is subtracted from the clock (-20 seconds) WHEN all questions are answered or the timer reaches 0 THEN the game is over